andnotafraid/andnotafraid.github.io/_posts/2016-12-28-my-perfect-job.markdown

 I work for a company that has very useful and profitable products&#8212;ideally SaaS.
 This company has a growth path outlined that depends on high-quality, well-documented code.

 I work from home on a Mac.
 I muck about with the data and write APIs supported by well-tested queries.
 I write very clear and understandable documentation for these APIs and publish it on a Jekyll site using markdown.
 I have access to the company's AWS account, and I work with DevOps&#8212;gradually improving and automating the deployment of applications.
-I write easily understood documentation for the DevOps.
+I generate clear DevOps direction, but probably not in markdown, since I like to "color-code" DevOps directions.
 I have *lots* of work to do.

 I work when I'm most productive, which may not be from 9 to 5.
 When I have a creative block, I take a break.
 When I've got a good idea and the code is just flowing out of my pores, I work all night.